Xwilarg/HumbleWish/README.md

 ![Preview](preview.jpg)

 ## How to use it
- - Clone the repository and add the extension to your browser
+1. Clone the repository and add the extension to your browser
- - Do a right click on the extension icon and go in "Options"
+2. Do a right click on the extension icon and go in "Options"
- - Enter [the IDs of the profiles](https://www.steamidfinder.com/) you want information about, separated by a colon
+3. Enter [the IDs of the profiles](https://www.steamidfinder.com/) you want information about, separated by a colon
- - You can use the "Refresh storage" button to update the extension with the new wishlist info
+4. You can use the "Refresh storage" button to update the extension with the new wishlist info

+## Works on the following pages
+ - Monthly membership humble choice